egidehirwa/egidehirwa/README.md

 ## Hi there 👋, my name is Egide

-I am learning how to code in public so you can follow my progress on twitter or via articles posted on my hashnode blog.
+I am learning how to code in public so you can follow my progress on twitter or via articles posted on my hashnode <a href='https://egidehirwa.hashnode.dev/'>blog</a>.

 ## My Focus